-Would you like to know the surest way to get into a University in Nigeria through JAMB without knowing anybody?
+Are you looking for the surest way to get into a University in Nigeria through JAMB without knowing anybody?

 In this guide,

-You will see how to gain admission in Nigeria University through JAMB without connection or runz and irrespective of your tribe or religion.
+You will see how to gain admission in Nigeria University through JAMB without runz or connection and irrespective of your tribe or religion.

-ALSO SEE: How To Secure University Admission WITHOUT JAMB
+ALSO SEE: How To Gain Admission Without JAMB

 Nigerian Universities do NOT discriminate in their selection of candidates for admission.

-Though, each University in Nigeria has its own requirement, they are often not so different.
+Every University has its own admission requirement, but they are often not so different.

 JAMB UTME candidates: